ubports/docs.ubports.com/sdk/apps/qml/QtQuick/UniformAnimator.rst

 Properties
 ----------

--  :ref:`uniform <sdk_qtquick_uniformanimator_uniform-prop>` :
+-  :ref:`uniform <sdk_qtquick_uniformanimator_uniform>` : string
-   string

 Detailed Description
 --------------------

 :ref:`Animator <sdk_qtquick_animator>` types are different from normal Animation types.
 When using an Animator, the animation can be run in the render thread and the property value will jump to the end when the animation is complete.

 The value of the QML property defining the uniform is updated after the animation has finished.

 The following snippet shows how to use a :ref:`UniformAnimator <sdk_qtquick_uniformanimator>` together with a :ref:`ShaderEffect <sdk_qtquick_shadereffect>` item.

 .. code:: qml